 When all else fails, or it’s the weekend and the sun is already well over the yardarm, it’s time to deploy that other sysadmin standby, the excuse.
 SysBull very handily generates excuses as to why things aren’t working and why they are likely to stay that way for a while.

-Those are our five favorites, but we’d love to hear what you guys are using.
+Those are our five favorite Android apps for sysadmins, but we’d love to hear what you guys are using.
 Feel free to share your tools of choice in the comments.

 Email forwarding is a popular feature among users who prefer a single email account for receiving emails from different email addresses that they own.
 However this convenience might contribute to hamper your email server’s reputation.
 In addition to the increased load for the server to handle when emails get rejected by your remote email account mail server (for various reasons) which get filled up in the queue, it may also get your mail server blacklisted.

 Another potential problem is when the remote mail server uses SPF for validating the sender.
 Since email forwarding works like impersonating the sender as the receiving mail server just forwards the email to maintain the sender address, remote email servers with SPF will not allow the email to go through as the sending mail server could not be validated to the actual source details.